Pantheon, Rome: Renaissance to Neoclassical

 Since the Renaissance the Pantheon has been the site of several important burials.
 Among those buried there are the painters Raphael and Annibale Carracci, the composer Arcangelo Corelli, and the architect Baldassare Peruzzi.
 In the 15th century, the Pantheon was adorned with paintings: the best-known is the Annunciation by Melozzo da Forlì.
 Filippo Brunelleschi, among other architects, looked to the Pantheon as inspiration for their works.

+Many relics were looted or destroyed during the Sack of Rome in 1527 by the mutinying armies of Charles V, Holy Roman Emperor.
+In April 1536, after the Conquest of Tunis, the emperor visited Rome in a triumphal procession that included a visit to the Pantheon.
+According to legend, Charles wanted to climb the dome to peer down through the oculus.
+His guide, the keeper's son, recounts feeling a sudden urge to push the emperor over the edge of the opening as revenge for the city's devastation.
+Another version of the story is recounted in Cervantes' Don Quixote.

-Pope Urban VIII (1623 to 1644) ordered the bronze ceiling of the Pantheon's portico melted down.
+Pope Urban VIII (1623–1644) ordered extensive renovations to the Pantheon, most controversially the removal and melting down of the massive bronze trusses above the portico.
 Most of the bronze was used to make bombards for the fortification of Castel Sant'Angelo, with the rest used by the Apostolic Camera for other works.
 It is also said that the bronze was used by Bernini in creating his famous baldachin above the high altar of St. Peter's Basilica, though the archaeologist Carlo Fea discovered from the Pope's accounts that about 90% of the bronze was used for the cannon, and that the bronze for the baldachin came from Venice.
 Concerning this, an anonymous contemporary Roman satirist quipped in a pasquinade (a publicly posted poem) that quod non fecerunt barbari fecerunt Barberini ("What the barbarians did not do the Barberinis [Urban VIII's family name] did").